DataStar Quick Start: Creating a Task using Natural Language

 • Leapfrog is aware of the Anura database schema which is what Cosmic Frog models use underneath.
 We can therefore reference this in prompts so that tables generated using tasks created by Leapfrog match this schema.

 Within the Import Historical Shipments DataStar project, click on the Import Shipments macro to open it in the macro canvas, you should see the Start and Import Raw Shipments tasks on the canvas.
-Then open Leapfrog by clicking on the Leapfrog tab, which is the right-most tab in the panel on the right-hand side of the macro canvas.
-Alternatively, click on the “How can I help you” speech bubble with the frog icon in the toolbar at the top of DataStar.
-Next, we will write our prompt in the “Write a message…” textbox.
+Then open Leapfrog by clicking on the Ask Leapfrog AI button to the right in the toolbar at the top of DataStar.
+This will open the Leapfrog tab where a welcome message will be shown.
+Next, we can write our prompt in the “Write a message…” textbox.

 After clicking on the send icon to submit the prompt, Leapfrog will take a few seconds to consider the prompt and formulate a response.
 The response will look similar to the following screenshot, where we see from top to bottom: